TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat_example.md

 - Each instance operates independently on a different PRU slice (PRU0 or PRU1).
 - Both instances share common PRU-ICSS level resources.
 - Different PRUs can handle encoders with different frequencies simultaneously.
 For example, you can connect a 4 MHz encoder to a PRU0 channel, while connecting an 8 MHz encoder to a PRU1 channel.
-- For dual channel example testing, the application takes commands for both instances from user, then sends the commands one by one.
+- For dual channel example testing, the application takes commands for both instances from user, then sends the commands one by one for each channel.
 So the user needs to ensure that the entered command for both instances is correct to perform the correct operation.
 For continuous/periodic modes, always enter the same command and parameters for both instances, as it uses the same command for both.
 - When using two instances example, avoid selecting the same CMP event or CAP event for both instances.
 Each instance must use a different IEP event number to prevent conflicts.

 \endcond